This is our section on the science of chocolate making, and all the nerdy detail for the biology, chemistry, even psychology, of chocolate.

 White chocolate tends to be the sweetest of the chocolates, and therefore carries the least of the beans’ natural flavours.
 But that doesn’t mean it has no variation, as this selection perfectly demonstrates.

-In 2017, Barry Callebaut announced that they had created a brand new type of chocolate: ruby chocolate.
+In 2017, industrial chocolate processor Barry Callebaut announced that they had created a brand new type of chocolate: ‘ruby chocolate’.
 Its attractive appearance and sweet taste has captured many people’s imaginations, but it is unfortunately little more than a marketing ploy.

-And on the topic of marketing ploys, some of our most asked questions at Virtual Tastings are on the topic of raw chocolate.
+And on the topic of marketing ploys, some of our most asked questions at virtual tasting sessions are on the topic of so-called raw chocolate.

-And finally, it is worth giving a brief mention to the emerging market for filled chocolates.
-Whether they can all be called “truffles” or not is a contentious issue, but they are certainly proving popular.
+And finally, it is worth giving a brief mention to the emerging market for filled chocolates, in the craft chocolate space.
+Whether they can all be called ‘truffles’ or not is a contentious issue, but they are certainly proving popular.

 When making filled chocolates, craft chocolate makers carefully select the cocoa beans to create a chocolate that complements the filling.
 The chocolate is not just a vector for flavour; it’s an equal player in the flavour wave of the truffle.